Time, Stop Wasting It: A Simple Approach For Better Decisions

 • Own Your Time: Acknowledge that how you use your time is entirely within your control.
 Take responsibility for your decisions and actions, and avoid blaming external factors for your time management challenges.

-• Commit to Improvement: Making better decisions and managing time effectively require commitment and effort.
+• Commit to Improvement: Making better decisions and managing time effectively requires commitment and effort.
 Embrace a mindset of continuous improvement and be willing to put in the work necessary to achieve your goals.

 • Focus on What You Can Control: Concentrate on aspects of your life and decisions that you can influence.
 Let go of concerns about things outside your control and redirect your energy towards actionable steps.